ldelouw/active-directory-ansible-playbook/README.md

 - A valid trial license of Microsoft Server 2019
 - A virtual machine that fits for W2k19 (usally 4Gbyte of RAM, 50Gbyte of disk)
 - Having WinRM conigured on the W2k19 machine
-- Ansible with the collection community.windows which can be obtained with ```ansible galaxy install community.windows```
+- Ansible with the collection community.windows which can be obtained with ```ansible galaxy collection install community.windows```

 ## Preparations